Applying to College as an Undocumented Student

-Figuring out how to pay for college as an undocumented student can be confusing, and in many cases, outright discouraging.
+Figuring out how to apply for college (and how to pay for it) as an undocumented student can be confusing, and in many cases, outright discouraging.
 But there are options available for undocumented students - half the battle is knowing what those options are and how to access them.
-In this FAQ, we break down how and whether you can access federal, state, and local financial aid as an undocumented student.
+In this FAQ, we break down the college application process, and how you can access federal, state, and local financial aid as an undocumented student.

 Does being undocumented affect my chances of being admitted to college?